catnapstar/catnapstar.github.io/content/comms/index.md

 ### Ownership
 Once I’ve finished your commission, it’s yours to keep and do whatever you want with!
 Go crazy!

-## Submission
+## ✉️ Submission
 You can submit a commission request using the google form [here](https://forms.gle/TFVZLMgeXUNgZcWJ9).
-Before submitting a request, make sure to confirm that my commissions are open on the [queue](/queue) page!
+You can also take a look at the [queue](https://docs.google.com/spreadsheets/d/1JsW_6oEMPEIVq1XImE-0oqrz3S4YNgupR4CZr8UDk_4/edit?gid=0#gid=0) page to see my current progress!